sequentech/ballot-box/README.md

     chmod u+x admin.py

-do this also for the cycle tool
+do this also for the cycle and batch tools

     chmod u+x cycle.py
+    chmod u+x batch.py

 Agora-Results set up